Hinds County assistance programs.

 Some of these agencies, such as the Hinds County Human Resource Agency, provide short term relief and funds to help individuals make it through a crisis, while at the same time offering resources to ensure people become self-sufficient over the long term.
-For example, you can get education and employment assistance, and they offer debt counseling and budgeting skills.
+For example, you can get education and employment assistance, and they also offer free debt counseling and budgeting skills.
 These type of services will ensure people are self-sufficient over the long term.

 The local community action agency, which is Hinds County Human Resource Agency, administers the LIHEAP program.
 Find their phone number below as well as additional information.
 This government funded program will provide people with free cash grants that can be used to pay utility and air conditioning bills.
 There is a emergency component, which provides immediate funding if someone faces a disconnection, as well as an ongoing part of the program which provides regular monthly payments.
 (601) 923-3925.

 Matt’s House, which is located in Jackson and can be reached at 353-2759, is an emergency shelter that is available for homeless women and children.
 People who who have no other place to go for help or shelter are invited to contact this agency.
-Residents of the shelter will be assisted with obtaining necessary licenses and other paperwork and they will be assigned a counselor so they can find long term housing and employment.
+Residents of the shelter will be assisted with obtaining necessary licenses and other paperwork and they will be assigned a counselor so they can find long term housing as well as employment.
 In the meantime, they will also be provided health and medical care, as well as transportation and other forms of assistance.

 If a crisis has occurred in your life, and you need some immediate short term assistance to make it through a hardship, The Metro Jackson Salvation Army may be able to help.
 They offer a variety of services and programs that provide emergency utility, food, rent help, housing assistance, and referral services to residents of Hinds county.

 As an example, if you or your family is facing an eviction, the Salvation Army may be able to provide you with limited funding to pay your rent.
 Sometimes they may even have money available to help pay a mortgage payment.
 However, one of the most common requests is from those who need help paying an utility bill.
 They may have grants for that as well.
+They also help low income around the major holidays, including passing out free back to school supplies, turkey dinners at Thanksgiving, and Christmas toys for kids.

 Contact the Jackson Mississippi Salvation Army at 982-4881.
 Or read Hinds County Salvation Army.